MA in International Business Law – Programme Structure

 See the tables below for a detailed list of the programme breakdown, modules and learning outcomes.

-This LLM in International Business Law has been designed by London School of Business & Finance (LSBF) and is validated and awarded by the International Telematic University UNINETTUNO.
+This MA in International Business Law has been designed by London School of Business & Finance (LSBF) and is validated and awarded by the International Telematic University UNINETTUNO.